hexojs/site/source/_posts/2026-05-08-hexo-lost-41k-github-stars-with-one-command.md

 The repository was changed back to public about 3 hours later, but the stars, forks, and watchers won't be restored.

+> **On May 14**, the stars and watchers of the repository have been **restored successfully** with the help of Github support.
+>
+> A heartfelt thank you to everyone!
+Thank everyone who offered help and encouragement in the [discussions][hexo5775], everyone who has continued to support Hexo, and the GitHub Support team for their assistance.

 {% asset_img star-history.webp %}

 ## About Hexo